lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-2.md

 ## Deploy our custom URD

+As we have 2 different methods with specific requirements, we will provide both set of code.
+Comment the code that doesn't match your choice.

 Now we can create the deploy scripts that will connect all the pieces together.
 This script will:

 - Connect to our UP
 - Deploy the custom URD as our UP
 - Register it as a URD in our UP

+and, depending on the method selected, it will also:

+- grants permission to the URD to call the UP (SUPER_CALL + REENTRANT) - Method 1
+- calls `authorizeOperator()` on the LSP7 token to authorize the URD to spend token on the UP's behalf - Method 2

 Create a file called `deployLSP1.ts` in your `scripts/` folder with the following content: